 What I am learning by observing my daughter is that technology is a natural part of today’s early childhood experiences and today’s parenting.
 I am coming to the understanding that when technology is balanced with a healthy dose of outdoor play, messy art, and other kinds of interactive, hands-on experiences, technology can be a valuable part of the early childhood experience.

 I wrote the above statement in bold print because I do believe that children need both physical and interactive types of play that do not involve technology but I am also coming to the realization that I shouldn’t ignore the world that the new generation of young children are growing up in.
 I too must take the time to learn the technology that influences young children as they learn and develop.

 I believe my daughter’s integration of technology at home as a part of her parenting style is representative of many (if not most) parents of today.
 This tells me that as early childhood educators, we shouldn’t stubbornly hide our heads in the sand and reject technology as part of the classroom experience.
 If we want the classroom to be representative of the culture in which our students live – then we have to find a way to incorporate technology into our classrooms.

 My plan for technology isn’t grand – I don’t have the budget to do much.
 What I plan to do is to bring my IPad into the classroom and try using it during circle time and perhaps even try it out as a center for one or two children to explore on their own.
 I will build on my plan as I evaluate and have the funding to do more but it is a place to start and I am excited to give it a try.
 I still want to give my students all the opportunities that I always have but I also want to harness the magic of technology and see what I can do to enhance the classroom experience for my students.

 Do you have a plan for technology?
-I’d love to hear about it!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I’d love to hear about it!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!